kubernetes/enhancements/keps/sig-cluster-lifecycle/wgs/1815-componentconfig-objectmeta/README.md

 Consider including folks that also work outside the SIG or subproject.
 -->

-None.
+Minimal.
 The ObjectMeta schema is standardized throughout the Kubernetes codebase and is already compatible with approaches codified by Kustomize.

 ## Design Details